CanDIG/CanDIGv2/docs/production-candig.md

 ### OpenStack security group & nginx - C3G

- OpenStack security group that allows access to ports 80 and 443 acts as a Firewall.
+ An OpenStack security group is applied as a firewall that allows ingress traffic to ports 80 and 443 only.

  nginx acts as a reverse proxy which:
  1. Re-routes http traffic to https